rug-compling/dact/cookbook/index.md

                 ]/%b% = %b%
           ]

-Given the discussion of vorfeld in the previous section, the query can be improved to:
+Given the discussion in section [vorfeld][] and section [nachfeld][] in other sections of the cookbook,  the query can be improved to:

-    //node[ %vorfeld% and
+    //node[%vorfeld% and
             node[@rel="obcomp" and
-                 %b% > ../../node[@rel="hd"]/%b%
+                 %nachfeld%
                 ]
           ]

 Note that this construction is rather infrequent (some linguists even claim it to be ungrammatical).
 In some